linemos/introduction-to-kubernetes/frontend/README.md

-# Introduction to Kubernetes
+# About frontend

-This is the frontend of our CV application, and is based on React [Create-app](https://github.com/facebookincubator/create-react-app).
+This is the frontend of our CV application, and is based on [React Create-app](https://github.com/facebookincubator/create-react-app).

 ## Start the application
  - Install all packages with `npm i ` (inside this folder)